Kenny Chesney: Career

-Life on a Rock (2013)

 Chesney released his fifteenth studio album, Life on a Rock, on April 30, 2013.
 The first single from the album, "Pirate Flag", was released to iTunes on February 5, 2013, and peaked at number 3 on the Country Airplay chart in May 2013.
 Pirate Flag peaked at number 7 on Billboard's Hot Country Songs chart, May 25, 2013.
 The album's second single, "When I See This Bar", was released to country radio on June 10, 2013.
 When I see This Bar peaked at number 25 on Billboard's Hot Country Songs chart, September 14, 2013.
 This specific album was a drastic change from his regular country feel, to an all beach and island touch.

-The Big Revival (2014)
+The album became his 7th to top both the Billboard 200 and the Top Country Albums Chart.
+He also embarked on the No Shoes Nation Tour.

-In June 2014, Chesney released the new song "American Kids" to radio.
+In June 2014, Chesney released the song "American Kids", written by Rodney Clawson, Luke Laird, and Shane McAnally.
 This song served as the lead-off single from his sixteenth studio album The Big Revival, which was released on September 23, 2014.
 The album's second single, "Til It's Gone", was released in mid-October.
 It reached number one on the Country Airplay chart the week of January 31, 2015.
 The third single "Wild Child", which is a duet with Grace Potter, was released two days later.
 It reached number one on the Country Airplay chart the week of June 27, 2015.
 The album's fourth single, "Save It for a Rainy Day", was released to country radio on June 29, 2015.
-It reached number one on the Country Airplay chart the week of October 9, 2015.
+It reached number one on the Country Airplay chart.

-On October 24, Chesney announced his 2015 tour The Big Revival Tour, which began on March 26, 2015.
-On October 27, he and Jason Aldean announced that they would perform 10 joint stadium shows in the summer of that year.
-Two days later, Brantley Gilbert announced that he would be opening for the Chesney/Aldean stadium shows, as well as five additional shows on Chesney's solo tour.
+On October 24, Chesney announced his 2015 tour The Big Revival Tour, which began on March 26, 2015 and included ten shows with Jason Aldean.
+In 2016 he was awarded the CMA Pinnacle Award which is given out by the Country Music Association Awards to an artist that undeniably redefined the pinnacle of success in the genre.

-Cosmic Hallelujah (2016)

-On March 7, 2016, Chesney announced that he was in the studio working on new music.
-The lead single to the album is titled "Noise", which was released to country radio on March 24, 2016.
-The album, Cosmic Hallelujah, was released on October 28.
-The second song in the album, "Setting the World on Fire", featuring singer P!NK was released to country radio on July 28, 2016.

-No Shoes Nation (2017)